johanfcswart/mateba/docs/source-of-truth/voiceover-guidance.md

 # Mateba Voiceover Guidance

-Source-of-truth guidance for using the three approved Mateba introductory videos in website, sales, content, and conversion assets.
+Source-of-truth guidance for using the three approved Mateba introductory videos in the website, sales content, and conversion assets.

 ## Core positioning